IHE/RAD.IRA/input/pagecontent/rad-x3.md

 If the Manager accepts the request, then the Manager shall set the current context to be the `report` context of the received DiagnosticReport-open event.

-The Manager shall broadcast the event to all Subscribers that subscribed to the received event using Send Context Event [RAD-X9](rad-x9.html).
+The Manager shall broadcast the event to all Senders that subscribed to the received event using Send Context Event [RAD-X9](rad-x9.html).

 #### 2:4.X3.4.2 Open Report Context Response Message